 Willamette National Forest

-The Forest receives a large amount of precipitation each year, much of it as snow that blankets the higher peaks and ridges from October through April.
-The rain and melting snow drain into the headwaters of the McKenzie, Santiam, and Willamette Rivers, which flow from the Forest.
-There are more than 1,500 miles of rivers and streams on the Forest and more than 375 lakes, including many at elevations above 4,000 feet.
+Snow covers these high peaks throughout most of the year, and the annual spring snowmelt feeds the headwaters of the McKenzie, Santiam, and Willamette Rivers.
+These rivers are some of the cleanest in the United States and provide drinking water for many of Oregon’s largest cities.
+There are more than 1,500 miles of rivers and streams on the Forest and more than 375 lakes, including many beautiful alpine lakes at elevations above 4,000 feet.